 - We’re also future-proofing the line to run more frequent services by slightly straightening the track’s curve after Bell Street.

-- We’ll work closely with Heritage Victoria and other stakeholders to ensure the significance of heritage items are preserved and any potential impacts are managed.
+- We’ll work with Heritage Victoria and other stakeholders to identify and manage heritage impacts.

 Example of U-trough